yalue/onnxruntime_go/CONTRIBUTING.md

  - No tests should panic.
 Always check errors and fail rather than allowing tests to panic.

- - Every change must ensure that `go test -v -bench=.` passes on every supported platform.
+ - Every change must ensure that `go test -v -bench=.` passes.

  - Every test failure should be accompanied by a message containing the reason, either using `t.Logf()`, `t.Errorf()`, or `t.Fatalf()`.